MenglanPang/Flexible-AFT-Model/README.md

 #### Code to run the flexible AFT model:
 ##### `Example.R`
-The program read the data in `sepsis.csv`, and generates the results save in  `sepsis_flexaft.rda`
+The program reads the data in `sepsis.csv`, and generates the results save in  `sepsis_flexaft.rda`

 For questions or comments about the code please contact Menglan Pang (menglan.pang at mail.mcgill.ca).